Lycos-Novation/PyEngine4-Docs/engine/components/sprite_component.rst

 Editor
 ------

-In the editor, you can change sprite by selecting json file.
+In the editor, you can change sprite by selecting json file or drag and drop.

 Script
 ------